 Radiation Heat Transfer

-The rate of heat radiation emitted by a surface is calculated by Stefan-Boltzmann law.
-It says Radiation heat transfer per unit time is directly proportional to the fourth power of the Temperature
+Stefan-Boltzmann Law of thermal radiation states that: The rate of radiation heat transfer per unit area in black body is directly proportional to the fourth power of the body temperature.

-Radiation Heat Transfer per unit time (Qr) = ε σ T^4 A
+Radiation Heat Transfer = ε σ T⁴ A

 T = absolute temperature in Kelvin

-A = area of the emitting body in m2
+A = area of the emitting body in square meter

 To sum up, Transfer of heat from one body to another takes place by three modes of heat transfer : conduction, convection and radiation.
-Total heat transfer is sum of all three heat transfers.
-You can also use calculators to calculate amount of heat transferred.
+Total heat transfer is the sum of all three modes of heat transfers: Conduction, Convection and Radiation.
+You can also use this calculator to calculate the amount of heat transferred using conduction convection and radiation.